-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness In its efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness, City of Kyle invited the 41 entities, that offer related services and could therefore address corresponding plan sections, in the following table to participate in the 30-day on-line Needs Assessment Community Survey in September 2023, both in-person community workshops, and review of all drafts and the final version of the Consolidated Plan and first annual Action Plan.
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness In its efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness, City of Kyle invited the 41 entities, that offer related services and could therefore address corresponding plan sections, in the following table to participate in the 30-day on-line Needs Assessment Community Survey in September 2023, both in-person community workshops, and review of all drafts and the final version of the Consolidated Plan and first annual Action Plan.

 The City of Kyle, as part of Hays County, is a member of the Texas Balance of State Continuum of Care (CoC) administered by the Texas Homeless Network.
-The City Police Department supported the Hays County Homeless Coalition (HCHC) for the 2024 Point-in-Time Count that was taken on January 25.
-This support qualifies as a contribution by the City of Kyle to this year's Count which is a Continuum of Care activity that the Homeless Coalition of Hays County facilitates with Texas Homeless Network 's direction.
-The City's Police Department also coordinates with Hays County and Hill Country Mental Health and Developmental Disabilities Centers.
+As of January 2024, the City does not yet have any Continuum of Care activities.
+Therefore, descriptions for determining and developing activities and funding policies and procedures for the operation and administration of the Homeless Management Information System [HMIS] do not exist.
+The City's Police Department coordinates with Hays County and Hill Country Mental Health and Developmental Disabilities Centers.